 Maggie Lowenstein, MD, MPhil, MSHP is a general internist, addiction medicine physician, and an Assistant Professor of Medicine at the Perelman School of Medicine.
 Dr. Lowenstein’s research focuses on novel strategies for implementing evidence-based treatment and harm reduction interventions for opioid and other substance use disorders.
 She is interested in the delivery of substance use care in general medical settings as well as developing and studying low-barrier treatment models for substance use disorder.
 Dr. Lowenstein also co-chairs the Opioid Use Disorder Workgroup of the Penn Medicine Opioid Task Force and collaborates with partners in Philadelphia to disseminate of best practices for opioid use disorder care.
 She currently practices addiction medicine at the University of Pennsylvania and on Prevention Point Philadelphia’s mobile treatment unit

-Sam Huo, MD, MPH, MS is an emergency and addiction medicine physician and a Clinical Assistant Professor of Emergency Medicine at the Perelman School of Medicine.
+Sam Huo, MD, MPH, MS is an emergency and addiction medicine physician and an Assistant Professor of Clinical Emergency Medicine at the Perelman School of Medicine.
 She completed her residency in emergency medicine at Temple University Hospital and a fellowship in addiction medicine at Cooper University Hospital.
-She is passionate about harnessing the potential for the ED to be a point of entry to other settings of care, particularly for those who struggle with substance use disorders.
+She is passionate about harnessing the potential for the ED and hospital settings to be a point of entry to other settings of care, particularly for those who struggle with substance use disorders.
 Her approach to medicine is grounded in the philosophy of harm reduction and the belief that people who use drugs deserve to be treated with dignity and respect.
-She currently practices emergency medicine at Penn Presbyterian Medical Center and the Hospital of the University of Pennsylvania – Cedar Avenue.
+She currently practices emergency medicine and addiction medicine at Penn Presbyterian Medical Center and the Hospital of the University of Pennsylvania – Cedar Avenue.
+She serves as the medical director of the Addiction Consult Team at Penn Presbyterian Medical Center.
 In her free time she enjoys rock climbing, playing tennis, and snuggling with her cats.

 PATRICK J. BRENNAN, MD is the Chief Medical Officer and Senior Vice President of the University of Pennsylvania Health System and Professor of Medicine at the Perelman School of Medicine and the Hospital of the University of Pennsylvania.
 As Chief Medical Officer, Dr. Brennan leads implementation of Penn’s Blueprint for Quality, a strategic effort to improve clinical accountability and the outcomes of care.